Pearl Continental hotel bombing: Bombing

 Different reports gave different accounts of the bombing.
 These included reports of a double-car bomb, truck bomb, suicide bomber and a combined gunman-suicide attack.
 The bomb ignited a large fire, which spread throughout the hotel.
 In addition, gunshots continued after the bombing.
 The bomb also damaged "dozens" of vehicles.

 Witnesses and one security official have since stated that the perpetrators travelled to the hotel in a delivery pick-up vehicle.
 They stormed the hotel, firing several shots before the explosion, described as "a big bomb" by a police spokesperson, which led to a fire engulfing the hotel.
 According to police official Shafqat Malik, "More than 500 kg of explosive material was used in the blast."

 Most of the foreigners caught in the blast were working with aid agencies helping internally displaced persons.
-An official of the United Nations High Commissioner for Refugees from Serbia, Aleksandar Vorkapić, was among those killed; a Filipino employee of UNICEF also died.
+An official of the United Nations High Commissioner for Refugees from Serbia, Aleksandar Vorkapić, was among those killed; Perseveranda So, a Filipino employee of UNICEF also died.
 Three UN employees from Germany, Somalia, and the UK were wounded.
 It has been reported that four personnel of Xe (Blackwater, now Academi) were killed in the blast.